cdrovandi/Likelihood-Free-Population-Calibration/README.md

 # Likelihood-Free-Population-Calibration

-Matlab and Julia code to support the article Population Calibration using Likelihood-Free Bayesian Inference.
+Matlab and Julia code to support the article Population Calibration using Likelihood-Free Bayesian Inference (https://arxiv.org/pdf/2202.01962.pdf).

 Each folder contains code for an example of the paper: